lady-h-world/My_Garden/reading_pages/Resplendent_Tree/rel1.md

 ## Association

 When building machine learning models, understanding the relationship between variables is crucial.
-It enhances our understanding of the data, helps meet model assumptions (e.g., linear regression assumes variables are independent), and aids in streamlining the model by removing unnecessary variables to improve model efficiency.
+It enhances our understanding of the data, helps meet model assumptions (e.g., linear regression assumes variables are independent), and aids in removing unnecessary variables to improve model efficiency.

-Correlation and association are popular relationships we often look into.
-They both measure how would the 2 variables move together.
-* Correlation is a statistical measure that describes the degree to which two variables move in relation to each other.
-It quantifies the strength and direction of a relationship between the variables.
-  * Strength: How closely the variables are related.
-Strong correlation means the variables move together closely.
-  * Direction: Whether the relationship is positive (both variables increase together) or negative (one variable increases as the other decreases).
-*
+Association is a popular method for exploring data relationships.
+It appears between numerical variables, categorical variables, and between numerical and categorical variables, revealing how these variables move together.

 ### About the Data